 “Look at the trunks of maples, willows, walnuts, and all fruit trees.
 Spotted lanternflies like trees with sweet sap,” Smith says.
 “Above all, look at the Tree of Heaven” (Ailanthus altissima).

-Ironically, the tree of heaven is the spotted lanternfly’s preferred host tree, though the insect will also lay eggs on maples, willows, and many fruit trees.
+Ironically, the tree of heaven is the spotted lanternfly’s preferred host tree.
+The tree and the insect both come from the same area of China.
 According to invasive plant experts, tree of heaven is one of our region’s most noxious landscape weeds.

 If you find suspicious egg masses in Connecticut, Smith recommends two actions.
 “First, take a photograph and send it with the location information to reportSLF@ct.gov.
 “Second, remove the egg mass by scraping.
 You can use a putty knife, and old butter knife, an expired credit card, an ice scraper or anything that will remove the egg mass,” she says.
 “Be careful to not dig into the bark of trees you want to keep.”

 The egg masses appear in two forms, one like a slurry of putty on the trunk.
 The other form lacks the “putty” covering, and the individual eggs are exposed as scales.
-Visit the CAES website: portal.ct.gov/CAES/CAPS/CAPS/Spotted-Lanternfly---SLF.
+Visit the CAES website for pictures: portal.ct.gov/CAES/CAPS/CAPS/Spotted-Lanternfly---SLF.

-Peter Picone, a wildlife biologist with the Connecticut Department of Energy and Environmental Protection, has removed large tree of heaven infestations on conservation land.
+Peter Picone, a wildlife biologist with the Connecticut Department of Energy and Environmental Protection, has removed many trees of heaven on conservation land.
 He suggests that you can identify tree of heaven’s presence any time of year, including winter.
 “The bark is different from most other trees, resembling a cantaloupe,” he says.
 “And if you break a twig, you may get a bad peanut butter or kerosene scent.”

 The most reliable removal method is to strip bark on the lower trunk.
 Many people are chagrined to learn that the next steps inevitably include herbicides.